mingoes/meld/README.md

 ## ✨ Features

 - 🤖 Uses AI to analyze your git diff and generate detailed commit messages
-- 🔄 Supports both OpenAI and OpenRouter as AI providers
+- 🔄 Powered by OpenRouter - access to multiple AI models
-- 🔒 Securely stores your API keys in your system's keychain
 - 🎯 Considers both staged changes and git status
 - 😊 Adds relevant emojis to make your commits more expressive
+- 🔒 Securely stores your API key in your system's keychain
 - 🚀 Simple to use - just replace `git commit` with `meld`

 ## 📦 Installation